The Mihir Chronicles

 Many technology companies have gone all out on this to achieve an explicit goal of achieving artificial general intelligence (AGI).
 AGI has become a buzzword.
 AGI is a system that has human level intelligence.
 A computer can become as smart as human if all information is fed into it.
 LLMs can help us achieve AGI.
 Let's see how they are trained.

 A large language model takes a piece of text, and it looks at all the words leading up to the end.
 Then it predicts what word, or more technically, what token, comes next.
 In the training phase, the model’s neural network weights are continually changed to make these predictions better.
 Once it’s been trained, the model can be used to generate new language.
 You give it a prompt, and it generates a response by predicting the next word, one word at a time, until the response is complete.
 This is somewhat similar to our biological neurons.
 What we practice in brain gets stronger.
-The neurons that fire together get wired together.
+As the saying goes, the neurons that fire together get wired together.

 For example, if we have a sentence—“I like ice cream in the [blank],” an LLM is going to predict what comes next using statistical patterns it’s picked up from human text in its training data.
 And it will assign probabilities to various possible words that would continue the sentence.
 “I like ice cream in the summer” is more likely outcome than saying “I like ice cream in the fall.”
 And the less likely outcome is “I like ice cream in the book” which would rank low in an LLM’s repository.
 It can create really sophisticated results.
 It's much more than just autocomplete on your phone.
 It encompasses a great deal of cognitive work that can be captured in next token, next word prediction challenge.
 However, that sophistication isn’t consistent because they'll give an answer to a question which is utterly stupid at times such as, “I like ice cream in the book.”
 This happens because they lack contextual awareness.
-Writing things in English but transforming it in other languages with different semantics is another challenge for LLMs.
-However, with more training data, LLMs are getting better.
+This is what it means when a machine hallucinates.

-No doubt about the innovation neural networks and LLMs are driving in all walks of society but whether an artificial neuron is like a biological neuron is still debatable.
-Can machines communicate their feelings?
-Can a machine pause and reflect because it is overheating and getting angry?
+No doubt about the innovation neural networks and LLMs are driving in all walks of our society but whether an artificial neuron is like a biological neuron is still debatable.
+LLMs certainly do not have much metabolic or biochemical or species-specific motivational behavior as humans or pets or plants do.

-Humans vs Machines
+Humans vs machines

 The basic premise of passing down intelligence requires understanding about our own being.
 Whatever we have understood is codified and passed along to machines.
 A simple math such as 2 + 2 = 4 is straightforward.
 Language semantics is complex but lives within the confines of logic.

 Telling machines that anything that breaths can throw a ball.
 Next time you interact with a chatbot, and it tells you maple tree in your yard threw a ball to your kids while they were playing would sound shocking.
 Would you believe it?
 You can of course tweak logic further by adding that biological species such as plants and trees do not have motor skills.
 Additional complexity is raised when abstracting and converting logic from one language to another.
 Again not impossible, but complex.
-Today's hardware such as Nvidia's and AMD's GPUs can support complex processing that is resource heavy.
+Today's hardware such as Nvidia's GPUs can support complex processing that is resource heavy.

 However, I am not sure how to teach a machine being angry when the machine is overheated.
 It is a tall order to teach machines to explore these abstractions by themselves.
+When my 2 year old cries in the background, I feel emotions.
+Angry emotions.
+But I contain myself because it is better to stay calm to not explode the situation.
+Of course, I can teach this to a machine too.
+But can it feel the emotions?

 This brings me to a famous theory—Turing Test proposed by Alan Turing–a prominent computer scientist of his era.
-The theory is used as a way of dealing with the question is whether the machines can think.
+The theory is used as a way of dealing with the question—whether the machines can think.
 According to Turing, whether machines can think is itself “meaningless.”
-However, if we consider the more precise—and related question whether a digital computer can do well in a certain kind of game that Turing describes—The Imitation Game, then at least in Turing’s eyes, we do have a question that can lead to precise discussion.
+However, if we consider the more precise—and related question whether a digital computer can do well in a certain kind of game that Turing describes—The Imitation Game, then at least in Turing’s eyes, we do have a question that can lead to a precise discussion.

 AGI has been pursued differently than the way humans learn.
 Large language models, in particular, are created with tons of data shoved into the system with a short training period when compared to the length of learning of a human child.
 The Stone Soup method is a nice analogy to explain this paradigm.